ufidon/netpro/labs/lab08/README.md

 - 🎏 Run [t1.py](./code/t1.py), use `cURL and browser` to trigger each route
   - Run the web app: `python3 t1.py `
   - 💻 server-side and client-side outputs
+  - 💻 find the details in requests and responses

 ---